JakubSabuda/Simple_MovieGuide_with_Retrofit_and_RxJava/README.md

 Recyclerview
 Layout is done by using StaggeredGridLayout.

-ALl of the photos are loaded by using Glide Library.
+ALl of the photos are loaded by using [Glide Library](https://bumptech.github.io/glide/)

 Also I used SwipeToRefresh library.When you will swipe Main View the app will download all new data from TMDB.Then adapter will be notified about changes and the view will be updated.